Describe a public holiday that people enjoy.: IELTS Speaking Cue Card

 What other festivals are celebrated in India?

 In addition to Diwali, India celebrates many other festivals such as Holi, Eid, Christmas, and Pongal.
-Each festival has its own significance and traditions, showcasing the country's diverse culture and religious practices.
+Each festival has its own significance and traditions, reflecting the country's diverse culture and religions.
+For example, Holi is known as the festival of colors, while Eid celebrates the end of Ramadan.

 How do people prepare for Diwali?